sungchun12/airflow-toolkit/README.md

 ![kube_resource_dashboard](/docs/kube_resource_dashboard.png)

-> press `ctrl + c` within the terminal where you ran the kubernetes dashboard script to close it
+> enter `ctrl + c` within the terminal where you ran the kubernetes dashboard script to close it

+---

+---

 ## Toolkit #2: Terragrunt-Driven Terraform Deployment to Google Cloud

+> Time to Complete: 50-60 minutes(majority of time waiting for cloud composer to finish deploying)

 > Note: This follows the example directory structure provided by terragrunt with modules housed in the same git repo-[further reading](https://github.com/gruntwork-io/terragrunt-infrastructure-live-example)